What Is The Most Common Language Spoken In Sahara

 The English spoken in the sahara is a lot different than the typical American or British dialect.

-One of the most difficult aspects of speaking English in the Sahara can be understanding idiomatic expressions and proverbs, as they can vary wildly from region to region.
+You’ll find that many words are spelled and pronounced differently from what you’re used to.
+Additionally, one of the most difficult aspects of speaking English in the Sahara is understanding idiomatic expressions and proverbs, which can vary wildly from region to region.
+Consequently, you will often need to ask for clarification about an expression or proverb to understand its meaning.

 For example, if someone says The lion has left its cave, don’t worry – this doesn’t mean that lions are typically found in caves.